-5.1 Investigating the Importance of Structural Fast-Tracks versusUnobserved Heterogeneity
+5.1 Investigating the Importance of Structural Fast-Tracks versus Unobserved Heterogeneity

 The first striking result is the coexistence of the very weak negative effect of the in-sample career advancement speed on subsequent promotion (the structural fast-track) with the strong positive effect of the initially observed career advancement speed in the initial condition equation on subsequent promotion (the spurious fast-track).
 The parameter estimate for the structural fast-track, -0.0763, implies that, after conditioning on unobserved heterogeneity, there is small negative effect on the promotion probability of -0.0029 for each 1,000 dollar gain in the pay grade midpoint per year.
 However, the lifetime yearly gain in the pay grade midpoint measured at the start of the sample is the main component of the unobserved heterogeneity equation, with a parameter estimate of 0.5014, and a marginal effect that is more than six times greater.
-An increase in the average initial pay grade midpoint per year of \$1,000 increases the promotion probability by 0.019.
+An increase in the average initial pay grade midpoint per year of \$1,000 increases the promotion probability by 0.0190.
 In-sample promotions were associated with a substantial increase in the likelihood of subsequent promotion in the raw data.
 However, after conditioning on unobserved individual heterogeneity, there is no evidence that in-sample pay grade advancement increases subsequent promotion probabilities.
 This suggests that promotions, defined as a job change accompanied by an increase in the pay grade midpoint, in themselves do not have an inherent causal benefit on subsequent promotions, at least for relatively senior executives.
 It is possible that early career promotions could yet have a signaling aspect that would provide a benefit in subsequent promotions.

-Interestingly, in results available from the authors, in a model similar to the one presented but interacting in-sample pay grade advancement with reporting level, the interaction of in-sample advancement with the lowest reporting level examined (level 6) did have a positive and significant marginal effect on promotion probabilities.
-The interaction at reporting level 2 was negative and significant and the interactions between these levels were insignificant.
+Interestingly, when we introduce an interaction term between in-sample pay grade advancement and the reporting level in the model, we find that in-sample advancement's marginal effect is positive at the lowest level of the hierarchy (level 6), not significant at intermediate levels (levels 3 to 5) and negative at the highest level (level 2).
+Indeed, results reported in Table 10 show that an increase in the average pay grade midpoint per year of \$1,000 increases the promotion probability by 0.0198 at the lowest level and decreases the promotion probability by 0.0098 at the highest level.
 The results for level 6 hint that an aspect of promotion signaling may exist at lower levels with younger workers.
 Overall, the results here strongly suggest that the source of widely noted executive fast tracks is unobserved individual factors, such as worker ability.